unreadable/HandleGraphQL/README.md

-#Production Readu Golang HTTP.Handler for graphl-go
+# Golang HTTP.Handler for graphl-go

 **Notes:**

 This GraphQL Handler is compatible only with `https://github.com/playlyfe/go-graphql` implementation.
+It's a production ready handler that fits extremly well with the library.
 Usage

 **Usage:**